Please select the category you are interested in learning more about.

 Contact Agnes Scott's Office of Public Safety at 404.471.6355.
 They will be able to locate your daughter or her resident advisor, or advise you in case of an emergency.

-Where may my daughter get proof of enrollment?
+Where can students get proof of enrollment?

 Students may receive a letter of certification from the registrar, who may be contacted at 404.471.6289.

-What is involved in the study-abroad program?
+What is involved in the study abroad program?

-The study-abroad experience provides students with new perspectives on a global level and gives them clarity in pursuing their academic and career endeavors.
+The study abroad experience provides students with new perspectives on a global level and gives them clarity in pursuing their academic and career endeavors.